rdooley2/ITIS-6177-Final-Project/README.md

 <h2>Overview 📌</h2>

 This API provides simple access to the Microsoft Azure Language Services.
 All requests are proxied through this API, meaning no registration or configuration with Microsoft Azure is required.
+This API utilizes Javascript, since it is so well known, to appeal to a wider audience.
+The same can be said for why this API uses Node.js and Express.

 This API utilizes four Azure AI Language endpoints:
 <ul>